ndmCH/status_ndmts/README.md

 - index.php unchanged
 - Added Navbar to contact.php
 - Added CSS and HTML to make the form fill the page more and modernize it
+- Cleaned up the Form so it looks decent (but im still not satisfied with how it looks)

 # To-Do
 - Add List of Admins